Yiiiiikes: Eric Andre Says ‘James Corden Is F***ed’ If Not Being Nice Gets You Canceled

 “Boohoo, Ellen was mean.
 Who gives a s**t?
 I never thought she was nice!
 She seems like she’d be like, ‘F**king get me a coffee!
 Now!’”
 Andre said.

-After that, Eric moved onto criticizing her fellow talk show host, James Corden.
+After that, Eric moved on to criticizing her fellow talk show host, James Corden.

 “Is that what cancel culture’s devolved to?
 ‘That guy’s not nice!’
 James Corden is f**ked if that’s the only criteria to get called out,” Andre said of The Late Late Show host.
 “James Corden and Lorne Michaels are screwed!
 They’re trembling in their f**king boots.”